postmanlabs/labs-docs/src/pages/docs/getting-started/creating-your-first-workspace.md

 > To create additional workspaces, you need to be signed into a [Postman account](/docs/getting-started/postman-account/).

-To access your workspaces, use the dropdown at the top in the center of the Postman app.
+To access your workspaces, use the dropdown at the top in the center of Postman.

 <img alt="Default Workspace" src="https://assets.postman.com/postman-docs/default-workspace-dropdown.jpg" width="500px"/>